-Download the ABC30/AccuWeather app!
+Download the ABC30 AccuWeather app!

-Switching is easy.
-Simply download the free ABC30/AccuWeather app today to receive up-to-the minute weather alerts for your region.
-Your StormWarn 30 app will shut down on April 15.
+Simply download the free ABC30 AccuWeather app today to receive up-to-the minute weather alerts for the your region.

 ABC30 and AccuWeather offer MinuteCast, providing the only global minute-by-minute precipitation forecast for the Central Valley, right down to your street address.
 This feature is available for over a dozen countries on three continents.